tigera-solutions/tigera-eks-workshop/modules/deep-packet-inspection.md

     kubectl apply -f demo/70-deep-packet-inspection/nginx-dpi.yaml
     ```

-    >Once the `PacketCapture` resource is deployed, Calico starts capturing packets for all endpoints configured in the `selector` field.
+    >Once the `DeepPacketInspection` resource is deployed, Calico starts capturing packets for all endpoints configured in the `selector` field.

     Wait until all DPI pods become `Ready`